p2r3/epochtal/CONTRIBUTING.md

 ## Language

-All code and documentation MUST be written in english.
+All code and documentation MUST be written in English.
 This includes, but is not limited to, variable and function names, code documentation, other files, GitHub issues, and pull requests.